erlisakulla/bdg-django-react-xp3/README.md

   * [Further Implementation](#further-implementation)

 # Overview of Changes From Last Sprint
-* Complete change of backend framework - from Node.js to Django REST framework
+* Implementing Django REST framework
 * Significant changes in frontend design and structure
 * Connecting frontend and backend using `axios`
-  - User login and registration using axios and JWT token authentication
+  - Requests are handled using JWT token authentication
 * Implemented many functionalities, for more details check the backend and frontend README.md files

 # Project Overview